oracle/odpi/doc/src/functions/dpiLob.rst

 .. function:: int dpiLob_getChunkSize(dpiLob \*lob, uint32_t \*size)

-    Returns the chunk size of the internal LOB.
+    Returns the chunk size, in bytes, of the internal LOB.
 Reading and writing to the LOB in multiples of this size will improve performance.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **lob** [IN] -- a reference to the LOB from which the chunk size is to be retrieved.
 If the reference is NULL or invalid an error is returned.

-    **size** [OUT] -- a pointer to the chunk size which will be populated when this function completes successfully.
+    **size** [OUT] -- a pointer to the chunk size, in bytes, which will be populated when this function completes successfully.

 .. function:: int dpiLob_getDirectoryAndFileName(dpiLob \*lob, \